18F/govconnect/projects.md

 - Articulate outcomes once project is completed

 *Additional references*

 * [Open Opportunities Task Creator Toolkit](http://www.digitalgov.gov/resources/open-opportunities-task-creator-toolkit/)
 * [10 Tips for Creating the Perfect Open Opportunity Task](http://www.digitalgov.gov/resources/open-opportunities-task-creator-toolkit/10-tips-for-creating-the-perfect-open-opportunity-task/)
-* Placeholder for SSA Material
-* Placeholder for Dept of Commerce Material
-* Placeholder of State Material

 ##Project management techniques##
 Many program teams are leading their first project when they decide to head up a new agile workforce program.
 Several tools are available to help project leads determine what work needs to get done and when it makes since to establish deadlines for that work.
-To aid in planning and managing of the new program, below are some common techniques for managing a project:

-###Project plans###
-**INSERT PICTURE**

-###Milestones###
-**INSERT PICTURE**

-###Status updates###
-**ADD Description and method and template**

 ##Knowledge sharing and management##